ShumailaAhmed/AI-Workshop/README.md

 We use a continuous error function and assign the miss-classified points with a big penalty.
 The bigger the error, the bigger the penalty, hence the error variations will account for the direction we need to move into, to reduce the error function.

-The total error is the _sum of penalties associated with each point_ .
+The total error is the _sum of penalties associated with each point.

 ### Concept of Cross-Entropy Loss
-Mathematically we calculate the loss using cross-entropy function.
+Mathematically we calculate the loss using the cross-entropy function.
 1. For each point, if it lies above the line it has a probability closer to 0
 2. For each point if the point lies below the line it has a probability closer to 1
 3. Each point is assigned some probability